marwey/ha-3tier-app-workshop/content/database/lab2.md

 weight: 200
 ---

+## Create database security groups

+Visit the [AWS VPC console](https://console.aws.amazon.com/vpc/home) and create 2 security groups.
+The first security group should be named something like *WP Database Client SG* and the second security group should be named *WP Database SG*.

+With both groups created edit the **Inbound Rules** of the *WP Database SG* security group and create a rule of type *MySQL / Aurora* which allows traffic on port `3306` from the *WP Database Client SG*.

+Now you are ready to create your RDS database.

 ### Create an RDS subnet group

 Amazon RDS provides managed database deployments.
 When you use Amazon RDS to deploy a database in a highly available fashion it will create 2 instances in 2 different availability zones.
 To do this, when you create a database deployment you specify a subnet group which tells RDS in which subnets it can deploy your database instances.